safad-tw/DietDoctor-RNMeals/README.md

 # App Architecture

+ - Designed first screen using react-native and second screen using swift UIKit framework.
+ - RCTBridgeModule used to pass data from RN to swift class eg: Refer NavigationModule.m in ios folder.

 #### React Native
  - Used javascript(.js) and typescript(.tsx) to create class and function       component
  - Used Apollo to query GraphQL.